 2.1.1 Programme choice activities (Art.
-7.31 of the WHW)
+7.31a et seq. of the WHW)

-If you register for a Bachelor's degree programme before 1 May, you can take part in the Study Compatibility Check.
+If you register for a Bachelor's degree programme before 1 May 2019, you can take part in the Study Compatibility Check.
 After you have completed the online questionnaire, the department will advise you on your choice of programme.
 Programmes with a numerus fixus do not advise students in this matter.